databonsai/databonsai/docs/Utils.md

     to which the function will be applied.
 -   `output_column` (List): A list where the processed values will be stored.
     The function will mutate this list in-place.
--   `batch_func` (Callable): The batch function to apply to each batch of values in the column.
+-   `func` (Callable): The batch function to apply to each batch of values in the column.
 It should take a list of values as input and return a list of processed values.
 -   `batch_size` (int, optional): The size of each batch.
 Default is 5.
 -   `start_idx` (int, optional): The index from which to start applying the